This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-After our last workshop we had some materials left over so I took them home to make another terrarium for myself.
-This time I used something a little different too — sea glass that I’d found on the beach.
+After our last workshop, we had some materials left over so I took them home to make another terrarium for myself.
+This time I used something a little different too: sea glass that I’d found on the beach.
 Used as the bottom layer in a mason jar, light shines through the glass while the succulents and their drainage material sit on top.
 I’m so pleased with it that I decided to share how to make it.

 More Sea Glass Projects

 You can get some of these materials for free from the beach.
-Just make sure that you bake any sand or gravel in the oven at 130F for twenty minutes and allow to cool before using.
+Just make sure that you bake any sand or gravel in the oven at 130F for twenty minutes and allow it to cool before using.
 The charcoal also helps to kill any bacteria or microbes that might still be lingering in the sand.
 If you don’t have access to the beach, I’ve provided links below to where you can purchase materials on Amazon.